DFHack/dfhack/docs/plugins/buildingplan.rst

 ``buildingplan set boulders false``
     When finding items to satisfy "building materials" requirements, don't select boulders.
 Use blocks or logs (if enabled) instead.

+``buildingplan reset``
+    Reset all settings and filters to their defaults.
+This command does not affect existing planned buildings.

 .. _buildingplan-settings: